 Killer whales attacking a fin whale

-The fin whale has a worldwide distribution, occurring in the Atlantic, Pacific, Indian and Arctic Oceans.
-In all oceans, it ranges from tropical to polar regions, primarily in temperate to polar latitudes, being rare in tropical or ice-covered polar seas.
+The fin whale has a worldwide distribution.
+It occurs in the Atlantic, Pacific, Indian and Arctic Oceans.
+In all oceans, it ranges from tropical to polar regions, primarily in temperate to polar latitudes.
+It is rarely found in tropical or ice-covered polar seas.